 - I also got these measuring scoops to put inside the jars.

 - I had the cute baskets already, but here are some similar white storage baskets.

 - This is the felt I used under the baskets and big jars so they didn't scratch up the shelf, and Kent put some felt pieces like these on the bottom of the legs so they won't scratch up our new wood floor after it's redone.
-(The wood floor in this picture still looks good, but in other areas it has gotten really worn.
-I'll show you those pictures later!)

 It was so much fun pulling stuff from our pantry and reorganizing everything!
 And by the way, I'm still on the hunt for a middle plate I like better than the one you see here, anyone know of a good place to look for those?
 I'm going to try Hobby Lobby today.